-CCCERA's Total Fund returned 14.2% (gross of investment management fees) for the year ending December 31, 2017.
-This was greater than the long-term objective of delivering a real return of 4% annually (measured as CPI plus 400 basis points), which was 6.0% for 2017.
-Relative to the peer universe, CCCERA's 2017 performance lagged the median public fund return of 16.2% and ranked in the 82nd percentile of public funds.
-Over the past 10 years ending December 31, 2017, CCCERA has returned 6.7% and ranked in the 12th percentile of public funds.
+CCCERA's Total Fund returned -2.7 (net of investment management fees) for the year ending December 31, 2018.
+This return was lower than the policy index return of -0.9%.
+Relative to the peer universe, CCCERA's conservative positioning resulted in a better return than the median public fund return of -4.0% and ranked in the 27th percentile of public funds.
+Over the past 10 years ending December 31, 2018, CCCERA has returned 9.1%.